 So, even if a big, advanced software that checks each and every box of the users may be a bit far in the future, new things have already started happening.
 The new era of digitized medical records has already begun.

 New technologies like cloud computing have already started taking over the healthcare world.
-Cloud computing has transformed the healthcare systems by lowering the costs, increasing the ease of interoperability, and giving control of the data to patients themselves.
+Cloud computing has transformed the healthcare systems by lowering costs, increasing the ease of interoperability, and giving control of the data to patients themselves.
 Although there are some obstacles in implementing this, we can expect that they will be tackled in the near future.
 Even cloud computing services like Azure and AWS will get better with the development of technology.

 Epic Systems has already been working with Azure and AWS to provide really good cloud-based solutions.
-In an ideal world, there would be tons of medical data stored without much hardware, and is accessible to patients and medical professionals all over the world and has great interoperability.
-But there are a lot of HIPPA standards, rules and regulations surrounding that area which limit its powers.
+In an ideal world, there would be tons of medical data stored without much hardware, and is accessible to patients and medical professionals all over the world, and has great interoperability.
+But there are a lot of HIPPA standards, rules, and regulations surrounding that area which limit its powers.

-Why will the healthtech industry strive?
+Why will the health tech industry strive?

 It is not that easy to convince the doctors to use the new system all of a sudden.
 They will be reluctant if a new system tries to replace old ones because you have to go through the whole process of training and adapting again.
-The entire database will have to be migrated from the old system to new, which can be a lot of work.
+The entire database will have to be migrated from the old system to the new one, which can be a lot of work.